-All Reportable Incidents, including allegations of abuse and neglect, will be investigated.
+All Reportable Incidents, including allegations of abuse and neglect, will be investigated and reviewed by the Incident Review Committee (IRC).
 If an employee leaves employment prior to the conclusion of a pending investigation, the investigation shall continue until it is completed and for abuse/neglect allegations, a finding is made of substantiated or unsubstantiated.